david-why/palettette/README.md

 The pixels are treated as separate RGB values from 0 to 255.
 The R value determines the instruction to execute.
 The G and B values designate inputs and/or outputs, as detailed below.

 The interpreter supports functions.
 There can be a maximum of 256 functions, indexed from 0 to 255.
 To call a function means to change the current location to the location where Function is called.
-Functions all have exactly one parameter, which is a variable; they can write to that variable to return a value.
+Functions all have exactly one parameter.

+One thing to keep in mind is, during whatever kind of jump operation (calling a function, Try, etc.), the direction will NOT be changed.
+This means that if a function is called while the interpreter direction is different from the direction when the function is defined, the function's code won't be run at all!
+This is intentional.

 There is an input stream, which can be read one character at a time.
 There is also an output stream which can be written.